life-itself/community/content/programs/2023/emergent-dialogue-intensive.md

 ---
 title: "Emergent Dialogue Intensive, July 2023"
-description: "EThis 10-day intensive training in _emergent dialogue_ focuses on how to catalyze emergence in groups.
-Developed both for those familiar with _emergent dialogue_ and for experienced facilitators, the training gives you the in-depth practice, feedback, and understanding to be able to work with the mystery of emergence in groups."
+description: "This 10-day intensive training in emergent dialogue focuses on how to catalyze emergence in groups.
+Developed both for those familiar with emergent dialogue and for experienced facilitators, the training gives you the in-depth practice, feedback, and understanding to be able to work with the mystery of emergence in groups."
 image: "/assets/images/emergent-dialogue-header.png"
 start: "2023-07-08"
 end: "2023-07-18"
 facilitators:
   - "Elizabeth Debold"
   - "Thomas Steininger"
-location: "The Life Itself Praxis Hub, Bergerac, France"
+location: "Life Itself Praxis Hub, Bergerac, France"
-cost: "€ or $2,150.00 - Early bird registration until May 15: € or $ 1750.00"
+cost: "$/€2,150 (Early bird registration until May 15 €1750)"
 apply-button: "https://evolve-world.org/summer-2023/"
 created: 2023-04-13
 ---